Efficient, traceable, and numerically error-free implementation of the MMS voting rule: Preliminaries

-An approval-based multi-winner voting rule $R$ receives as input an election $(N,C,\mathcal{A})$, and a target committee size $k$ (I assume $1 \leq k \leq |C|$), and outputs a committee (a subset of the candidates) $W$ of size $k$.
-I also assume that voting rules are resolute.
+An approval-based multi-winner voting rule $R$ receives as input an election $(N,C,\mathcal{A})$, and a target committee size $k$ (we assume $1 \leq k \leq |C|$), and outputs a committee (a subset of the candidates) $W$ of size $k$.
+We also assume that voting rules are resolute.